 Tips for getting your school-year off to a relaxed and productive start.

 Gearing up for back-to-school can be a bit overwhelming; there is a lot to do, a lot of transitions to navigate, and often a sense of blues as the realization that summer has, once again, gone by too fast.
 However, you can easily turn back-to-school anxieties into positive anticipation for a great school year with the following action plan.
-Plug these steps into your calendar right now and see what a different they can make!
+Plug these steps into your calendar right now and see what a difference they can make!

 One Week before School: Week of Preparation